Language Learning Apps Comparison: What Actually Works

 But fluency requires real conversation practice, immersion in authentic content, and exposure to how native speakers actually use the language.
 You need to watch shows, read articles, and talk to real people.

-The best approach combines apps with other methods.
+The best approach combines apps with other methods to learn different languages.
 Use an app for structured daily practice, then supplement with native content (YouTube, podcasts, books) and conversation practice (language exchange partners, tutors, or AI chatbots).

-Apps teach you the language.
-Immersion teaches you how to use it.
+While many apps teach you the language, immersion teaches you how to use it